peter50216/trailblazer.github.io/gems/representable/3.0/api.md

 Instead of explicitly defining representers for collections using a ["lonely collection"](#standalone-collection), you can let Representable  do that for you.

+You define a singular representer, Representable will infer the collection representer.

 Rendering a collection of objects comes for free, using `for_collection`.

     songs = Song.all
-    SongRepresenter.new(songs).for_collection.to_json
+    SongRepresenter.for_collection.new(songs).to_json
     #=> '[{"title": "Sevens"}, {"title": "Eric"}]'

+`SongRepresenter.for_collection` will return a collection representer class.

 For parsing, you need to provide the class for the nested items.
-This happens via `collection_representer
+This happens via `collection_representer` in the representer class.

 ```ruby
 class SongsRepresenter < Representable::Decorator